-Further information can be found at the Department of Education – Policies website (in related resources).
-Including information about how to appeal a decision made by a school to decline an enrolment.
+Further information can be found at the Department of Education – Policies website - also on this page is information on how to appeal a decision made by a school to decline an enrolment.

 Significant and complex support needs of the child must be shared with the school principal to allow for appropriate teaching and learning requirements to be met.

 At the time of enrolment, child protection workers must:

 You must notify the school (Form 585) within 30 working days if: